-Given the close proximity of the theme park in the shopping mall, it is not unusual to see a ride entrance, or ride path situated right beside a food or shop.
-One such ride will be the Log Flume and Carousel.
-The LaQua zone located on the upper mall floors are where all the thrill rides are, with key attraction being the Thunder Dolphin roller coaster.
+Given the close proximity of the theme park in the shopping mall, it is not unusual to see a ride entrance, or ride path situated right beside a restaurant or shop.
+As such you have the flexibility to do shopping in the area and hop on one or two rides during your visit.
+One such ride will be the Log Flume (Wonder drop) and Venus Lagoon Carousel.

-The Big O Ferris, an icon of the theme park, is a modern external hub Ferris wheel with the gondolas facing outwards, allowing for unobstructed views a clear center giving it’s trademarked ‘O’ center which the Thunder dolphin coaster runs through too.
+The Big O Ferris wheel, an icon of the theme park, is a modern external hub Ferris wheel with the gondolas facing outwards, allowing for unobstructed views a clear center giving it’s trademarked “O” center which the Thunder dolphin coaster runs through too.

 You will be good at LaQua for 1-2 hours typically, particularly if you are only going for the few most highly-rated thrill rides in the park.
 It’s one of the few areas where you can go on a roller coaster and have the stomach to go for a buffet dinner at one of the mall’s many restaurants.